BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 The "African Drum" illistration and language graphic is on page 53 of the 1939 edition.
 We're way off.
 The book is likely not the key.

-I suppose you could argue that d'A had the cipher removed from the next print run of the book for this exact reason.
+I suppose you could argue that D'A had the cipher removed from the next print run of the book for this exact reason.
 "Oh dear, its not possible anymore!" ...
 I'm guessing not.

 I also bought a 1952 edition (ebay), the one where the cipher is removed, and confirmed that once again, the page numbers shifted.
 How fun.